AGCCS/AGCCS-CTRL22/README.md

 ## Acknowledgements

-The Wikipedia articles on the [SAE 1772](https://de.wikipedia.org/wiki/SAE_J1772nd), the [IEC 62196](https://de.wikipedia.org/wiki/IEC_62196)  and the [IEC 62196 Type 2](https://de.wikipedia.org/wiki/IEC_62196_Typ_2) standards provide an excellent entry point to learn about EV charging technology and we would like thank the respective authors for their effort.
-Regarding the electrical engineeering aspects of this project, we hereby acknowlegde that the projects [SmartEVSE](https://www.smartevse.nl/) and [OpenEVSE](https://www.openevse.com/) make their hardware solution available for us to inspect and re-use.
+The Wikipedia articles on the [SAE 1772](https://de.wikipedia.org/wiki/SAE_J1772nd), the [IEC 62196](https://de.wikipedia.org/wiki/IEC_62196)  and the [IEC 62196 Type 2](https://de.wikipedia.org/wiki/IEC_62196_Typ_2) standards provide an excellent entry point to learn about EV charging technology and we would like to thank the respective authors for their effort.
+Regarding the electrical engineeering aspects of this project, we hereby acknowledge the projects [SmartEVSE](https://www.smartevse.nl/) and [OpenEVSE](https://www.openevse.com/), which make their circuitry available for us to inspect and re-use.
 Starting from scratch would have been so much more tedious.
 On a more general scale, we appreciate the fact that nowerdays relevent software tools are made freely available, such as  the [KiCad EDA](https://kicad.org) , the [Espressif SDKs](https://github.com/espressif), and the [GCC](https://gcc.gnu.org/)-based XTENSA and AVR toolchains, naming only the ones most crucial for our project.